 - A hood that's too hot to touch for more than a few seconds could also mean your car is overheating.

 If you experience these signs, you should be more careful on the road.
 Some of car overheating causes are:

 - A malfunctioning cooling system which can be caused by a leak, blockage, or pump failure

 - A broken or faulty thermostat that can no longer efficiently monitor the amount of coolant flowing in the engine

-- Low oil levels which mean that the oil can’t efficiently drive away excess heat in the engine
+- Low oil level which means that the oil can’t efficiently dissipate the heat in the engine

 - Insufficient flow of cold air due to a malfunctioning radiator fan